 Once you decide to enter a degree program, make sure to research several schools to find the one that is right for you.
 For some, a traditional on-campus program is the way to go.
 But, if you are a working professional or someone who has to take care of a family, you may want to consider one of the many accredited online degree programs in nutrition and food science.
 These programs provide the highest quality education with the flexibility you need to fulfill your other obligations.
 These days, there is simply no need to quit your job or take time away from your family to continue your education.

 The programs available in nutrition and food science are as diverse as the career paths that follow.
 Be sure to research the individual program you are applying to make sure it is a proper fit for you.
-Bachelor's, master's and doctorate degrees in nutrition are all available online and on-campus.
+Bachelor's, master's and doctorate degrees in health and nutrition are all available online and on-campus.
 Certificate programs also exist for nutrition professionals wishing to specialize in a particular aspect of the field.
 Think carefully about your desired career, because it will depend heavily on the degree you choose to get.